The Big Picture on What Happens If Your Tenant Goes To Jail:

 Step 3: Know Your Options

-Once you have a clear understanding of how things look from your tenant’s perspective, you can decide how to proceed.
-You should know local, state and federal laws that apply here, so be sure to brush up on your knowledge before you make any moves.
+Once you understand how things look from your tenant’s perspective, you can decide how to proceed.
+You should be familiar with the local, state, and federal laws that apply here, so brush up on your knowledge before you make any moves.

 Overall, these are some general options: